msaitdogmus/AccountApp/README.txt

-Download AccountApp.zip
+Download

-extract the file to a folder "for json" :)
+extract the file(.idea-.venv and .py) to a folder "for json" :)

 then work it (Account_Real.py)